dexit/scoriet/README.md

 Scoriet has a database import version, so you can make for example a laravel migrations/database updates!

 Scoriet delivers a PHP sample template, be kind, this was not my best work, I wanted to deliver a model-view-controller template, with savvy a PHP framework (like smarty, but as PHP template language!), but time was against me... sorry, so I deliver a CRUD template but with bootstrap css framework.

 My dream is to devliver a Yii and Laravel Template with Bootstrap, mirgations aso.

+With that you can generate a full application in no time, have everything you need, like tables, forms, printing, main menu, admin section aso.
+But this requires lots of work